Naren-Karthik/sf_metamanage/README.md

 Please note: It will only pull the components which are provided through “use” parameter in the “component_list.txt” inside the reference folder.

-Step 3: Once it is done, the retrieve output will be saved in a folder name as today’s date inside in complete_pull folder which will be inside the folder you had created in step 1 of the “Setting up Salesforce retrieve folder” section
+Step 3: Once it is done, the retrieve output will be saved in a folder name as today’s date inside in complete_pull folder which will be inside the folder you had created in step 1 of the “Setting up Salesforce retrieve folder”

 For the above scenario it will be stored under